Wences91/wikinformetrics/README.md

 The data has been obtained from the Wikipedia Knowledge Graph dataset, available at Zenodo ([10.5281/zenodo.6346899](https://doi.org/10.5281/zenodo.6346899)).

 ## Jupyter and R Notebooks
 The entire data processing workflow for the generation of Wikipedia page indicators is available in Jupyter Notebooks.
-The generation of visualisations is available in an R Notebook.
+The generation of visualizations is available in an R Notebook.

-It is also included the R Shiny app created for the [interactive visualisations](https://wenceslao-arroyo-machado.shinyapps.io/wikinformetrics/).
+It is also included the R Shiny app created for the [interactive visualizations](https://wenceslao-arroyo-machado.shinyapps.io/wikinformetrics/).